 For security purposes, students using the credit card (Auto-Pay) or direct debit/e-check (ACH) payment methods, must submit a written authorization to have the minimum monthly payment due drawn from their banking account.
 A monthly payment notice is still sent to students at the beginning of the month that states the amount (Minimum Payment Due) that will be drawn.
 Note: If students submit another form of payment while using one of these payment methods, that second form of payment will be credited to their Trinity account to go toward the student's account balance.
-However, that second form of payment will NOT replace the automatic payment.
-The monthly Auto-Pay or ACH payment will still be processed for that month on the date specified by the student upon enrolling in the Auto-Pay/ACH program.
+However, that second form of payment will still be processed for that month on the date specified by the student upon enrolling in the Auto-Pay/ACH program.